Injured in a Bicycle Accident – What To Do?

 Choose an Attorney with Strength and Experience

 For these reasons, if you are ever injured while riding your bike, it is particularly important that you hire an effective and experienced attorney to protect your rights.
-Stewart Guss has the experience, skills and dedication to maximize your recovery in the unfortunate event of a bicycle accident.
-More than that, he takes a personal interest in every case he handles and will always be there when you need him.
+Stewart Guss and his team have the experience, skills and dedication to maximize your recovery in the unfortunate event of a bicycle accident.
+More than that, they take a personal interest in every case he handles and will always be there when you need them.

 If you´ve been in a bicycle accident, call Attorney Guss and talk about it.
 Do not sign anything until you speak with us because you risk losing some or all of the compensation that is due to you.